Causes

 Analgesics

-Scialoia and Swartzendruber stated that analgesics should be used to manage pain since pain “limits one’s ability to efficiently move the injured area through a full range of motion.
+Scialoia and Swartzendruber stated that analgesics should be used to manage pain since pain “limits one’s ability to efficiently move the injured area through a full range of motion.”
 They warned that these painkillers, commonly known as NSAIDS (nonsteroidal anti-inflammatory drugs), block a compound called prostaglandins, which is essential for forming blood clots, controlling infection, and processing inflammation.
 Thus, long-term reliance on NSAIDS may delay the healing process.

-Be sure to follow your physician’s recommendations if you are taking NSAIDS for your MCL injury recovery.
+Disclaimer: Follow your physician’s recommendations if you are taking NSAIDS for your MCL injury recovery.

 Surgery